i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 by an administrator client.
 These data would not be supported in the first release.

+If "name: value" is listed, that specifies the JSON map key and value.
+Otherwise, specification is TBD.

-Config data (top level):
+Cluster data (top level):

 - cluster: Cluster name
 - date: Date of this data (long, ms since the epoch)
 - id: Raft ID (integer)

+Configuration data (config):

+- Any configuration parameters

-MetaInfo publishing status (meta):
+MetaLS publishing status (meta):

+- destination: the metals destination, base64
+- lastPublishedLS: if present, base64 encoding of the last published metals
+- lastPublishedTime: in ms, or 0 if never
-- Publisher status off/on
+- publishConfig: Publisher config status off/on/auto
-- Publisher request never/yes/force-on
+- publishing: metals publisher status boolean true/false

 Router data (router):

-- Current router info
+- lastPublishedRI: if present, base64 encoding of the last published router info
-- Uptime
+- uptime: Uptime in ms
 - Job lag
 - Exploratory tunnels
 - Participating tunnels